annejan/woo_data_playground/cuda_memory.md

     python cuda_memory.py
     ```

+   To customize the memory check interval (in seconds):

+    ```bash
+    python cuda_memory.py --interval_seconds 2.5
+    ```

+   This would check the memory every 2.5 seconds.
+If you don't provide the `--interval_seconds` argument, it will default to 1 second.

 3. The GPU memory usage will be plotted in real-time in your terminal.
 Below the chart, you will find the statistics for used, free, and total GPU memory.
 4. To stop the monitoring, press `CTRL+C`.

 ## Features

-- Real-time GPU memory monitoring
+- Real-time GPU memory monitoring with customizable interval.
-- Dynamic chart that adapts to console width and height
+- Dynamic chart that adapts to console width and height.
-- Displays used, free, and total GPU memory statistics
+- Displays used, free, and total GPU memory statistics.

 ## Acknowledgements